 But it was A-OK !

-(We'll need to ask Salty someday to recount his return adventure, it were a doozy ;)
+(We'll need to ask the Captain someday to recount his return adventure, it were a doozy ;)

 Took half the day to get the keel off, that is one heavy chunk of cast iron.

 end of the day, the light is leaving and we are just getting around to sliding it across onto the equipment trailer, what a pile of work, glad there was 2 of us.